Abdur-rahmaanJ/ppython/README.md

 stroke(grayness) # stroke(100) equals stroke(100, 100, 100)
 ```

-used to colour lines and boarders of shapes
+Used to colour lines and boarders of shapes

 - strokeSize()